ankhur/Ankhur-AI/README.md

 ## Community & Support

-- **Twitter** – Follow us on [Twitter](https://x.com/Ankhurai) for announcements, tips, and community news.
+- **Twitter** – Follow us on [Twitter](https://x.com/Ankhuraai) for announcements, tips, and community news.
-- **GitHub** – Explore our open-source repositories on [GitHub](https://github.com/ankhur-ai).
+- **GitHub** – Explore our open-source repositories on [GitHub](https://github.com/Ankhura-ai).

 If you have any questions, feature requests, or just want to say hello, feel free to reach out!
-We’re building Ankhur together with the community, one block at a time.
+We’re building Ankhura together with the community, one block at a time.